toukohan/bug-tracker/readme.md

 Created some mock data to play with.
 (But decided to start creating issues by hand instead.)

+# Lessons learned

+If I started again, I would maybe try to break the goal down to more clear ideas.
+Now I was building the models on the go and they were getting cumbersome to manage.

+I would start making the ejs partial views from the beginning.
+Now I found myself fixing same things on different views too many times.
+So maybe having a more clear idea on the views would be beneficial before starting to write the code.

+I got a better understanding of asynchronous code, when I was trying to figure out multiple database calls per one request.

 # Goals

+## Projects (new)

+At the moment all users are getting the issues from the same general source.
+So I was thinking about an ability to create projects that would be tied to the user who creates them.
+Then they would be able to invite other users to work with their project.

 ## Roles